-An Initiative to Support the High School Education of Underprivileged Girls in India
+An Initiative to Support High School Education of Underprivileged Girls in India

-Considering various costs associated with high school education, such as school fees, private tutoring fees, textbooks and materials, uniforms and, transportation fees, many girls in poor communities drop out of schools after class 10th.
-Once out of schools, these girls are at the most and immediate risk of marrying off before 18.
+Considering various costs associated with high school education, such as school and private tutoring, textbooks, materials, uniforms and, transportation fees, many girls in poor communities drop out of schools after class 10th.
+Once out of school, they are at the most and immediate risk of marrying off before 18.

-- To prevent child marriage or early marriage by keeping the girls in formal education.
+- prevent child marriage or early marriage by keeping the girls in formal education.

-- To prevent the school drop out of girls after 10th grade because of poverty.
+- prevent the school dropout of girls after 10th grade because of poverty.

 - help and empower the girls to complete the Higher Secondary (10+2) Diploma, which would increase their chances of getting jobs or going to college.